rcmoynihan/modern-data-eng/README.md

 - **MailDev:** An easy-to-use SMTP server for development purposes.
 It's used here to test email notifications from Airflow.
 - **ZooKeeper:** A centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 - **Redis:** An open-source, in-memory data structure store, used as a database, cache, and message broker.
+- **Kinesis:** An AWS service designed to process large-scale data streams from a multitude of services in real-time.
+It can be considered, like Apache Kafka, as a kind of message broker.
+This means that it operates as a middleman between various data generating sources, to allow other applications or services to work with the source data.
+- **SQS:** An AWS provided messaging queue.
+A messaging queue is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
+Messages are stored on the queue until they are processed and deleted.
+Each message is processed only once, by a single consumer.

 # In-Lecture Reference